 The fair value of held-to-maturity investments and available-for-sale financial assets is determined by reference to their quoted bid price at the reporting date.
-The fair value of held-to-maturity investments is determined for disclosure purposes only.
+The fair value of held-to-maturity investments is determined for disclosure purposes only and is categorised as Level 3 of the fair value hierarchy.